-I. Government grants
+n.
+Government grants

 Government grants are not recognized until there is reasonable assurance that they will be received and that the Company will be in compliance with any conditions associated with the grant.
 Grants that compensate the Company for expenses are recognized in the consolidated statements of loss and comprehensive loss with the same classification as the related expense and in the same period in which the expense is recognized.
+Alternatively, the company deducts the grant in calculating the carrying amount of the asset.
+The grant is recognised in profit or loss over the life of a depreciable asset as a reduced depreciation expense.

-Gains from grants that compensate the Company through below market interest rate loans are presented separately on the consolidated statement of losss and comprehensive loss.
+Gains from grants that compensate the Company through below market interest rate loans are presented separately on the consolidated statement of loss and comprehensive loss.

-m.
+o.
 Loss per share

 The Company presents basic and diluted loss per share data for its common shares.
 Basic loss per share is calculated by dividing the loss attributable to the common shareholders of the Company by the weighted average number of common shares outstanding during the period.
 The Company uses the treasury method to compute the dilutive effect of options and warrants.
-Under this method the dilutive effect on earning per share is calculated presuming the exercise of outstanding options and warrant.
+Under this method the dilutive effect on earnings per share is calculated presuming the exercise of outstanding options and warrants.
 It assumes that the proceeds of such exercise would be used to repurchase common shares at the average market price during the period.
 However, the calculation of diluted loss per share excludes the effects of various conversions and exercise of options and warrants that would be anti-dilutive.

-4. Significant Accounting Judgments, Estimates and Assumptions
+4. Material Accounting Judgments, Estimates and Assumptions